tsl143/itsopensource/content/blog/clojure-introduction-features/index.md

 -> 6
 ```

-***3. Lisp and hosted on JVM:*** Clojure is often called **“functional LISP for the JVM”** and it’s a dialect of LISP for the JVM.
-Now, many of you wonder what does it mean to be a dialect of it?
-There are certain features supported by Clojure :
+***3. Hosted on JVM:*** Clojure is often called **“functional LISP for the JVM”** .
+It’s a dialect of LISP for the JVM which allows Clojure to support following features:

 1. Powerful macro-system
 2. shares with Lisp the code-as-data philosophy